timotheejulien/bloc-notes/_posts/2024/05/2024-05-19-navigating-the-intersection-of-design-and-business-a-conversation-with-airbnbs-brian-chesky.md

 ---
 layout: post
-title: "Navigating the intersection of design and business: a conversation with airbnb’s brian chesky"
+title: "Navigating the intersection of design and business: a conversation with Airbnb’s Brian Chesky"
 link: "https://www.figma.com/blog/config-brian-chesky-airbnb"
-author: N/A
+author: Figma
-published_date: "19/05/2024"
+published_date: "10/08/2023"
-description: ""
+description: "Co-founder and CEO Brian Chesky talks about design’s catalytic potential for business and the central role it played in Airbnb’s post-IPO growth story."
 language: en
 categories:
 - Liens